-Those losing runs already happened in the past despite the positive returns of the betting strategies on draws.
+Along the way, there will be unavoidable losing runs.
+Those losing runs already happened in the past despite the positive returns of a system.

-If you want to succeed with your system, you must first survive with your bankroll.
+To thrive with your system, you must first survive with your bankroll.

 What is the maximum level of pain that you are willing to suffer?